-- □ Complete all the required readings assigned for the class that you missed, and choose two extra readings related to the topic from peer reviewed journals. - You will make an oral presentation to the entire class for 10 minutes about your findings from the readings.
-During the presentation, you will make references to all the readings (both the assigned and the ones you chose to read further about). - At the end of your presentation, you will answer any questions that the class may have.
-Finally, before the class disperses that evening, you will turn in a two-page paper to the instructor.
-This paper will succinctly and clearly state what your findings are in light of your readings and personal reflection.
-Failure to turn in your paper the same day of your presentation will negatively affect your course grade.
+- Complete all the required reading assignments for the class you missed, and choose two extra readings related to the topic from a peer reviewed journal. - You will make an oral presentation to the entire class for 10 minutes about your findings from the readings.
+During the presentation, you will make references to all the readings.(both the assigned and the ones you chose to read further about). - At the end of your presentation, you will answer any questions that the class may have.
+Finally, before the class disperses that evening, you will turn in a two-page page paper to the instructor.
+This paper will succinctly clearly state what your findings are in light of your readings and personal reflections.
+Failure to turn in your paper on the same day of your presentation will negatively affect your course grade.